 “No economic downturn has happened as rapidly as this one triggered by COVID-19, and our most vulnerable families in America are suffering the greatest blow,” said Emmalyn Shaw, Managing Partner of Flourish Ventures.
 “As institutional investors in financial innovation, we chose to donate through GiveDirectly and Propel Fresh EBT because these organizations have created the fastest route to put relief funds into the hands of individuals and families who have suffered immediate impacts caused by this global pandemic.
 We are asking all other investment firms and technology companies to join us in this campaign or make significant donations through their own means.”

 Since launching the fund in late March, GiveDirectly has already reached over 1,500 families through its partnership with fintech company Propel.
-Through Propel’s Fresh EBT app, 200 families receiving SNAP benefits, the nation’s largest public food assistance program, received $1,000 cash payments between March 25-28.
+Through Propel’s Providers app (formerly Fresh EBT), 200 families receiving SNAP benefits, the nation’s largest public food assistance program, received $1,000 cash payments between March 25-28.
 Payments were made within four days of enrolling.
 Another 1,000 families received payment less than a week ago.
 GiveDirectly has been consistently rated a “Top Charity” by GiveWell, is endorsed by Founders Pledge and their recent COVID-19 relief efforts have earned a 100% rating on Charity Navigator.

 As momentum builds for GiveDirectly’s work, CEO Michael Faye also announced a $100 million fundraising goal to deliver $1,000 checks to nearly 100,000 families in need.